 - raise the profile of the Manukau Harbour as a significant cultural, ecological and economic treasure

 - ensure there is a robust knowledge base to support integrated management

 - champion and advocate for the development and implementation of planning frameworks and projects to support the integrated management of the Manukau Harbour

-- ensure there are sufficient resources, including officer input and budget, to support the forum to deliver on its vision.
+- ensure there are sufficient resources, including staff input and budget, to support the forum to deliver on its vision.